History of the Jews and Judaism in the Land of Israel: Early Roman period (64 BCE – 70 CE)

 Throughout this period, the Jewish population continued to increase.
 The final two centuries before the destruction of the Second Temple saw a massive wave of urbanization; as the villages and towns reached capacity, many people migrated to urban areas.
 More than 30 towns and cities of different sizes were founded, rebuilt, or enlarged in a relatively short period.
 A third wall was erected around Jerusalem to encompass the thousands of people living outside the old walls.
 Though this was not limited to the Jewish population, with the new towns not being Jewish-only and some having no Jews, this points to a high level of growth among the Jewish population.
 The Jewish population of the land on the eve of the first major Jewish rebellion may have been as high as 2.2 million.
 The monumental architecture of this period indicates a high level of prosperity.

 In 66 CE, the Jews of Judea rose in revolt against Rome, sparking the First Jewish–Roman War.
-The reverse seized control of Judea and named their new kingdom "Israel" (see also First Jewish Revolt coinage).
-The events were described by the Jewish historian Josephus, including the desperate defence of Jotapata, the siege of Jerusalem (69–70 CE), the heroic last stand at Gamla, where 9,000 died, and Masada (72–73 CE) where the Jewish defenders killed themselves rather than fall into the hand of their Roman enemy.
+The rebels seized control of Judea and named their new kingdom "Israel" (see also First Jewish Revolt coinage).
+The events were described by the Jewish historian Josephus, including the desperate defence of Jotapata, the siege of Jerusalem (69–70 CE), the heroic last stand at Gamla, where 9,000 died, and the siege of Masada (72–73 CE) where the Sicarii killed themselves rather than fall into the hand of their Roman enemy.

 The revolt was crushed by the Roman emperors Vespasian and Titus.
 The Romans destroyed much of the Temple in Jerusalem and took as punitive tribute the Menorah and other Temple artefacts back to Rome.
 Josephus writes that 1,100,000 Jews perished during the revolt, while a further 97,000 were taken captive.
 The Fiscus Judaicus was instituted by the Empire as part of reparations.

 It was during this period that the split of early Christianity and Judaism occurred.
 The Pharisee movement, led by Yochanan ben Zakai, made peace with Rome and survived.
-Judeans continued to live in their land in significant numbers, and were allowed to practice their religion.
+Judeans continued to live in their land in large numbers, and were allowed to practice their religion.
 An estimated 2/3 of the population in the Galilee and 1/3 of the coastal region were Jewish.